 When and how did you first get involved in athletics?

 When I went to secondary school, there was an athletics club, Ballymore- Cobh, based just next to my school.
-When I was about 12, some friends and I realised that if you belonged to the club, you got to go away on weekends.
+When I was about 12, some friends and I realized that if you belonged to the club, you got to go away on weekends.
 We thought that sounded exciting, so we joined for the trips away.

 I started out at the 100m and the long jump but I was terrible at both – I always came last at the 100m.
 Then, at the end of the first track season, I ran a cross-country race and won.
 Our squad also won that event too – I found the team element really appealing, which seems ironic now, as athletics is such an individual sport.